utcs356/sp25/_pages/5_dns.md

 /**************/

-/* Extracts a query from a parsed DNS message and stores it in serialized */ /* Returns size of the serialized query in bytes. */ /* This is useful when you extract a query from a referral response. */ ssize_t TDNSGetIterQuery(struct TDNSParseResult *parsed, char *serialized);
+/* Extracts a query from a parsed DNS message and stores it in serialized */ /* Returns the size of the serialized query in bytes. */ /* This is useful when you extract a query from a referral response. */ ssize_t TDNSGetIterQuery(struct TDNSParseResult *parsed, char *serialized);

 /* Puts NS information to a DNS message */
-/* messeage will be updated and the updated length will be returned. */ /* This should be used when you get the final answer from a nameserver */ /* to let a client know the trajectory. */ uint64_t TDNSPutNStoMessage (char *message, uint64_t size, struct TDNSParseResult *parsed, const char* nsIP, const char* nsDomain);
+/* message will be updated, and the updated length will be returned. */ /* This should be used when you get the final answer from a nameserver */ /* to let a client know the trajectory. */ uint64_t TDNSPutNStoMessage (char *message, uint64_t size, struct TDNSParseResult *parsed, const char* nsIP, const char* nsDomain);